O-sura/Intellihack_Devin2.0_03/README.md

 This implementation uses a more sophisticated approach by leveraging OpenAI's embeddings and ChromaDB to store and retrieve loan data efficiently.
 The chatbot combines embeddings with GPT-3.5-turbo to provide context-aware answers to user queries.

-### Features
+### Features and Scalability

-- Extracts and processes detailed loan information from the provided `data.json`.
+- **Advanced Data Handling**: Extracts and processes detailed loan information from the provided `data.json`.
-- Uses OpenAI's `text-embedding-ada-002` model to generate embeddings for the data.
+- **Efficient Search with Embeddings**: Uses OpenAI's `text-embedding-ada-002` model to generate embeddings for the data, enabling quick and context-aware search.
-- Stores and retrieves embeddings using ChromaDB for fast and accurate search.
+- **Scalable Storage and Retrieval**: Stores and retrieves embeddings using ChromaDB, which is designed to scale with larger datasets for fast and accurate search.
-- Refines answers using OpenAI's GPT-3.5-turbo model based on the context retrieved from the database.
+- **Enhanced Query Refinement**: Refines answers using OpenAI's GPT-3.5-turbo model based on the context retrieved from the database.

 ### Setup and Usage